JSON to SQL Converter — Free INSERT Statement Generator (2026)

 Is my data secure during conversion?

-Yes, your data is completely secure.
-All JSON to SQL conversion happens entirely in your browser using JavaScript.
-No data is ever sent to our servers or any third party.
-Your JSON remains private on your device.
+Yes — 100%.
+All JSON to SQL conversion runs entirely in your browser using JavaScript.
+No data is ever transmitted to our servers or any third party.
+This makes the tool safe for use with production data, sensitive schemas, and proprietary API responses.
+Your JSON stays on your device.

 Can I convert large JSON files?